UstadMobile/HTTP-IPC-Spec/README.md

 <img src="https://github.com/UstadMobile/Offline-REST-Recipe/raw/main/img/offline-rest-flow-b.svg" height="450"/>

 **Scenario**: The user has two apps on their phone that need to talk to each other offline, for example a learning management system app and a math app.
-In the online world there are well defined REST HTTP APIs that would enable these apps to talk to each other e.g. [LTI](https://www.1edtech.org/standards/lti).
+In the online world there are well defined REST HTTP APIs that would enable these apps to talk to each other e.g. [LTI](https://www.1edtech.org/standards/lti), [xAPI](https://xapi.com/) etc.

 **Problem**: It's not possible to run a local server continuously on a mobile device due to background execution limits on [Android](https://developer.android.com/about/versions/oreo/background) and [iOS](https://developer.apple.com/forums/thread/685525).
 Continuous background services would reduce battery life and performance.